raspberrypilearning/my_board/en/step_3.md

 title: Making a grid of elements with CSS
 ---

 To make a grid of HTML elements with CSS, you will need to set a common height and width for all the elements, and set them to float to the left.
-For a neat layout, the width of an element in the grid should divide evenly into the width of the container (usually a `div`) you are placeing the elements into.
+For a neat layout, the width of an element in the grid should divide evenly into the width of the container (usually a `div`) you are placing the elements into.
 For example, if the container `div` is 1200px wide, grid elements could be any of:

  + 600px
  + 400px